 - Relieves stress

-A benefit often not given the platform it should, stress relief has incredible value when treating ailments in the body.
+A benefit of hydrotherapy often not given the platform it should, stress relief has incredible value when treating ailments in the body.
 Hydrotherapy treatment can be effectively used to treat illnesses caused by stress through benefits such as lowering blood pressure, maintaining normal blood sugar levels and improving sleep quality.

 - Relieves pain and reduces muscle tension